vendittij/TowerOfHanoi/README.md

 # TowerOfHanoi

 Download this folder.\n
-Unzip.
+Unzip.\n
-Navigate to this directory using terminal.
+Navigate to this directory using terminal.\n
-Move into the directory "tower".
+Move into the directory "tower".\n
-Run the command "npm start".
+Run the command "npm start".\n
-The application will open in your browser using localhost.
+The application will open in your browser using localhost.\n